rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

       <img alt="screenshot of exercise" src="assets/my_pinned_items.png" width="320"/>

-6. Click on the **ellipsis (⋮)** in your pinned item and click **Open in a new tab**.
+6. Click on the **ellipsis** in your pinned item and click **Open in a new tab**.

       <img alt="screenshot of exercise" src="assets/open_pinned_item.png" width="420"/>

 7. The *hiking* folder opens.
-Click the **ellipsis (⋮)** under an image you like and choose **Pin to Quick Access**, in the same way that you added a folder in a previous step.
+Click the **ellipsis** under an image you like and choose **Pin to Quick Access**, in the same way that you added a folder in a previous step.

 8. Once again choose to pin **For Myself** and then view the results in your Quick Access area (_My Workspace > Quick Access_).

-> 💡 *Pinning assets "For Myself" is similar to the “lightbox” functionality of the older Admin View assets interface*
+> *Pinning assets _For Myself_ is similar to the _lightbox_ functionality of the older Admin View assets interface*

 ### Activity [#]-2: Use Notifications to Track Asset Activity

 You can receive notifications whenever assets you care about are updated, published, or have metadata changes.
 Here you’ll _watch_ a folder, then trigger a notification later when we publish an updated image.

 1. Navigate to the *Training Assets* folder.

 2. (Tip:  Read the next step before completing this one!)
 Select your folder (for example, *RobF*) and in the blue actions bar choose **Watch**.
-If you don't see the _Watch_ link, show hidden items by clicking the ellipsis at the and of the bar a shown in the screenshot below.
+If you don't see the _Watch_ link, show hidden items by clicking the ellipsis at the end of the bar a shown in the screenshot below.

       <img alt="screenshot of exercise" src="assets/watch.png" width="480"/>